berkio3x/ferrous/README.md

 // prints from 0...9

 ```
-2. while with single expressionbody
+2. while with single expression body

 ```C
 var c = 0;